Things To Do In Dubai

 For newbies, there are three options to make that exhilarating first jump: The tandem, static line training jump, and the accelerated free fall or AFF.

-The tandem jump is the most common way of first-time diving.
-You have nothing to worry about as you are strapped to a professional — the Tandem Master — who will take care of everything.
-FreFreefallll will last 45 to 60 seconds and around a four-minute canopy ride while landing.
+The tandem jump is the most common way of first diving.
+You have nothing to worry about as you are strapped to a professional, the Tandem Master, who will take care of everything.
+Freefall will last 45 to 60 seconds and will have a canopy ride that lasts around four minutes while landing.
 Tandem skydiving doesn’t require much training since the master handles all the technical parts of the skydive.

 In an accelerated free fallout, jump on your own with some help.
 After special ground training, you finally get to jump with your parachute.
 Two instructors will hold on to you in your jump to assist you in positioning your body correctly and setting your parachute at the right time!
 Another instructor on land will assist you in landing via the radio.

 The least popular method of a beginner jump is the Static line jump.
-Here you dive on your own, except that a particular ‘rope’ attached to the aircraft automatically blows up your parachute for you.
+Here, you dive independently, except that a particular ‘rope’ attached to the aircraft automatically blows up your parachute for you.

 You have to be at least 18 years old to skydive.
 Also, you should be in good health and physical condition to do it.
 You should not take medication that will cloud your mind, judgment, or performance.